pangenome/sweepga/README.md

 `-s/--scaffold-mass` sets the minimum length for a chain to be considered a scaffold anchor (default 10k).
 Only used when scaffolding is enabled (`-j > 0`).

-`-D/--scaffold-dist` sets the maximum Euclidean distance for rescue (default 100000).
+`-d/--scaffold-dist` sets the maximum Euclidean distance for rescue (default 20k).
 Mappings further than this from any scaffold anchor are discarded.

+`--scaffold-filter` controls scaffold filtering (default "1:1").
+Options: "1:1", "1" (1:many), "many" (no filter).

 ### Chain Annotations